EUV lithography

-Extreme ultraviolet lithography (EUVL, also known simply as EUV) is a technology used in the semiconductor industry for manufacturing integrated circuits (ICs).
+Extreme ultraviolet lithography (EUVL or simply EUV) is a technology used in the semiconductor industry for manufacturing integrated circuits (ICs).
 It is a type of photolithography that uses 13.5 nm extreme ultraviolet (EUV) light from a laser-pulsed tin (Sn) plasma to create intricate patterns on semiconductor substrates.

-As of 2023, ASML Holding is the only company that produces and sells EUV systems for chip production, targeting 5 nanometer (nm) and 3 nm process nodes.
+As of 2025, ASML is the only company that produces and sells EUV systems for chip production, targeting 5 nanometer (nm) and 3 nm process nodes, though Reuters reported in December 2025 that China had developed its own prototype EUV lithography system, China is also pursuing alternative EUV light-source approaches, including accelerator based Steady-state microbunching (SSMB) and laser-induced discharge plasma (LDP).

-The EUV wavelengths that are used in EUVL are near 13.5 nanometers (nm), using a laser-pulsed tin (Sn) droplet plasma to produce a pattern by using a reflective photomask to expose a substrate covered by photoresist.
-Tin ions in the ionic states from Sn IX to Sn XIV give photon emission spectral peaks around 13.5 nm from 4p^{6}4d^{n} – 4p^{5}4d^{n+1} + 4d^{n−1}4f ionic state transitions.
+The EUV wavelengths that are used in EUVL are near 13.5 nanometers (nm),to produce a pattern by using a reflective photomask to expose a substrate covered by photoresist.

 Image formation mechanism in EUV lithography.

 EUV multilayer and absorber constituting mask pattern for imaging a line.
 EUV radiation reflected from the mask pattern is absorbed in the resist and substrate, producing photoelectrons and secondary electrons.
 These electrons increase the extent of chemical reactions in the resist.
 A secondary-electron pattern that is random in nature is superimposed on the optical image.
 The unwanted secondary-electron exposure results in loss of resolution, observable line edge roughness and linewidth variation.